rpardo/akeebasubs/README.md

-# Akeeba Subscriptions 5
+# Akeeba Subscriptions 7

-**This version of Akeeba Subscriptions is written on FOF 3.
-It requires Joomla!
-3.4 or later and PHP 5.4.0 or later.**

-This branch contains the current, actively developed version of Akeeba Subscriptions based on FOF 3.
-You can study this code as a good example of a real world application utilising the full power of FOF 3.
-There are things in here you won't find in the FOF 3 documentation.
+A Joomla component to sell one-time and recurring subscriptions using Paddle.

+**This version of Akeeba Subscriptions is dramatically different to versions 5 and 6.
+It is no longer a generic subscriptions component, it is a very tight integration with Paddle with features specific to our use case.
+Most features we did not use ourselves have been dropped.
+Please do not use unless you understand the implications.**

 ## Internal project - No support

-Akeeba Subscriptions is a project internal to Akeeba Ltd. We use it as own site's subscriptions system.
-We make it available free of charge to everyone in hope that it will be useful.
-However, we will not accept any feature requests, feature patches or support requests.
-Emails (including through our business site's or personal sites' contact forms), GitHub Issues and Pull Requests containing any of these will be deleted / closed without reply.
-Thank you for your understanding.
+Akeeba Subscriptions is a project internal to Akeeba Ltd. We use it specifically and exclusively as own site's subscriptions system.
+We make it available free of charge as an example of how to build a complex component using FOF and because someone out there might find it interesting, useful or inspiring.

+Unlike our consumer-oriented, mass-distributed software, Akeeba Subscriptions is NOT to be considered as a feature-stable software.
+We will remove, modify or add features at any time, without prior notice, as we see fit.
+If you use it you might end up with a broken site or with an old version we no longer develop.
+If this happens please don't ask us to reinstate functionality, revert changes or continue developing an obsolete version.
+We have no interest, no time and no reason to do so.

+Moreover, kindly note that we will not accept any feature requests, feature patches or support requests.
+This software is built specifically for our site, not _your_ site ;)

 ## Downloads

-We provide _infrequent_ builds available for download from [this repository's Releases section](https://github.com/akeeba/akeebasubs/releases).
-Please note that these are not released or maintained regularly.
-We urge developers to build their own packages using the instructions provided below.
+We publish _infrequent_ builds available for download from [this repository's Releases section](https://github.com/akeeba/akeebasubs/releases).
+Please note that these are not released or maintained regularly, nor are they meant for mass distribution.
+They simply represent a point in time where we consider the component to have achieved a set of internal objectives; we then tag it and create a ZIP for us to have an easily accessible rollback in case the next development stint goes sideways.

 ## Build instructions